devlargs/reddit-images-gallery/README.md

-# NextJS, Typescript, Chakra UI Boilerplate
+# Imgur Subreddit Galleries

-A simple repository that bootstraps application. npm packages will be updated from time to time.
+An application that connects to imgur api to render subreddit galleries

 ## Setup